 If you’ve suffered from a breach of your employment contract by your employer it can be difficult to know what to do about it.
 Without knowing what rights you have, you may be inclined to just let it go and accept the breach.

 But you can take action.
 Our Employment Law Solicitors will give you free initial legal advice on your employer’s breach of contract so you know exactly where you stand.
-Please also ask if we can deal with your case on a No Win, No Fee basis.

 Our Employment Law Solicitors have years of experience in helping employees whose employers have breached their employment contract to address it and resolve it.